thestippe/thestippe.github.io/_drafts/statistics/bayes_intro.md

 as they considered this "subjective" probability meaningless.

-Today, however, the prior probability is only considered a regularization tool, which allows you to use Bayes theorem to compute the posterior probability.
+Today, however, the prior probability is only considered a regularization tool, which allows you to use Bayes theorem to compute the posterior probability [^3].
 The results should only weakly depend on the prior choice, and this dependence must be taken into account when reporting the fit results.
 In this way, since the [Bernstein–von Mises](https://en.wikipedia.org/wiki/Bernstein%E2%80%93von_Mises_theorem) theorem ensures you that